public

 I think one of the benefits of the unprecedented times is that for many of us, we have the opportunity to slow down and think about the world around us.
 One of the things I have been thinking about, is how there are so many every day heroes around us.

-4 years ago
+5 years ago

-Latest Post Pedigree is overrated by Edwin Marcial public
+Latest Post Your car is spying on you by Edwin Marcial public

 I think one of the benefits of the unprecedented times is that for many of us, we have the opportunity to slow down and think about the world around us.
 One of the things I have been thinking about, is how there are so many every day heroes around us.
 Too often we use word "hero" when we talk about movie stars, athletes and even social media stars.
 The reality is that while those folks are talented, they are far from heroes.
 Right now, they are sitting at home just like many of us.
 Today's heroes are not working from home.
 They are not social distancing.
 They are doing the opposite.
 They are in the hospitals, in the grocery stores, and in the factories.